zjohn77/lightning-mlflow-hf/README.md

 Let's design how we're going to do it.

-## 3. Designing the AI System for Terms of Service
+## 3. Architecture of the AI System
 #### Figure 2
 ![alt text](docs/unfair-tos-diagram.png "Project Diagram")

 ## 4. Code Deep Dive
 ### 📝 Some Conventions to Know
 * Functions are categorized as either helper functions or APIs.
 Python's single underscore protected notation is used here to tag a function as a helper function.
 * `__init__.py` exposes the public APIs of the module it is in so that we can conveniently shorten imports for deeply submoduled functionality like this example:

 ```python
 from .fine_tune_clsify_head import TransformerModule
 ```

 in `architectures/__init__.py` enables code outside `architectures` to import `TransformerModule` without having to remember the breadcrumbs leading to where this function sits, like this:

 ```python
 from architectures import TransformerModule
 ```